-trend in the central equatorial Pacific, which was attributed to increasing intensity and frequency of CP El Niño by Lee and the different flavors or types of ENSO in the climate models used in the Intergovernmental Panel on Climate Change

-McPhaden [2010].
-These findings point to a need to examine

-(IPCC) reports that aim to project future changes in climate variability modes (including ENSO) and their climate

-[3] The existence of the two types of ENSO has been

-CMIP5 models that realistically simulate these two types of ENSO are then identified and used as the "best model ensemble" to examine changes in the two types of ENSO from the pre-industrial simulation to the historical simulation and the future climate projection.
+trend in the central equatorial Pacific, which was attributed to and Kug, 2012].
+Yu and Kim [2010], for example, documented the intensity, ratio, and leading frequency of the EP and CP ENSOs in the CMIP3 pre-industrial simulations and concluded that about nine of the nineteen models realistically simulate the intensity of the two types of the ENSO.
+Recently, the CMIP5, which include generally higher resolution models and a broader set of experiments relative to CMIP3, has been coordinated to be used in the IPCC Fifth Assessment Reports [Taylor et al., 2012].
+In this study, the two types of ENSO in the CMIP5 models are examined and compared with the CMIP3 models to gauge the improvement in performance from CMIP3 to CMIP5 models.
+A group of CMIP5 models that realistically simulate these two types of ENSO are then identified and used as the "best model ensemble" to examine changes in the two types of ENSO from the pre-industrial simulation to the historical simulation and the future climate projection.
 The results obtained in this study indicate that the EP and CP ENSO may not respond in the same way to climate change.